A combinatorial algorithm for computing the rank of a generic partitioned matrix with $2 \times 2$ submatrices: Acknowledgments

 \section{Acknowledgments}

-We thank the anonymous reviewers of IPCO 2020 for their helpful comments.
-The first author was supported by JSPS KAKENHI Grant Number JP17K00029 and JST PRESTO Grant Number JPMJPR192A, Japan.
-The second author was supported by JSPS KAKENHI Grant Number JP19J01302.
+We thank the anonymous reviewers of for their helpful comments.
+The authors were supported by JSPS KAKENHI Grant Number JP17K00029.
+The first author was supported by JST PRESTO Grant Number JPMJPR192A, Japan.
+The second author was supported by JSPS KAKENHI Grant Numbers JP19J01302, 20K23323, 20H05795, Japan.
+This is a post-peer-review, pre-copyedit version of an article published in Mathematical Programming.
+The final authenticated version is available online at: \url{https://doi.org/10.1007/s10107-021-01676-5}.